louking/tm-csv-connector/web/docs/source/design.rst

 file (open, append, close).

 A web frontend displays a results table, and "redraws" it periodically (nominally 1/sec).
 The web backend will pull data from the database table for the redraw.
 This is to pick up new reads.
-It's possible we can optimize this to only pick up new reads since the last redraw.
+It's possible to optimize this to only pick up new reads since the last redraw, but this doesn't seem necessary to add this complexity.

 The web backend and frontend is local on the machine used with RaceDay Scoring.